Treaty: Treaties without express withdrawal or termination provisions

-The possibility of withdrawal depends on the terms of the treaty and its travaux preparatory.
-It has, for example, been held that it is not possible to withdraw from the International Covenant on Civil and Political Rights.
-When North Korea declared its intention to do this the Secretary-General of the United Nations, acting as registrar, said that original signatories of the ICCPR had not overlooked the possibility of explicitly providing for withdrawal, but rather had deliberately intended not to provide for it.
+Thus, some treaties may expressly or implicitly prohibit withdrawal.
+For example, when North Korea declared its intention to withdraw from the International Covenant on Civil and Political Rights, the UN Human Rights Committee concluded that its original drafters had not overlooked the possibility of explicitly providing for withdrawal but rather had deliberately intended not to provide for it.
 Consequently, withdrawal was not possible.

-The Organization of American States (OAS) offers the ability of member states to withdraw from its framework by allowing states to officially inform the General Secretariat of the OAS of such intended withdrawal and being subject to a two-year long sunset period in accordance with Article 143 of the body's charter.

-In practice, state legislatures or other officials where so structured sometimes use their sovereignty or provisions of supreme law to declare their withdrawal from and stop following the terms of a treaty even if this violates the terms of the treaty.
+In practice, even where a treaty does not permit withdrawal, states can achieve the same effect by declaring an intent to withdraw and ceasing to follow the terms of the treaty.
 Other parties may accept this outcome, may consider the state to be untrustworthy in future dealings, or may retaliate with sanctions or military action.
-Withdrawal by one party from a bilateral treaty is typically considered to terminate the treaty.
-Multilateral treaties typically continue even after the withdrawal of one member, unless the terms of the treaty or mutual agreement causes its termination.

-Suspension and termination
+Suspension

 If a party has materially violated or breached its treaty obligations, the other parties may invoke this breach as grounds for temporarily suspending their obligations to that party under the treaty.
 A material breach may also be invoked as grounds for permanently terminating the treaty itself.

 A treaty breach does not automatically suspend or terminate treaty relations, however.
 It depends on how the other parties regard the breach and how they resolve to respond to it.
 Sometimes treaties will provide for the seriousness of a breach to be determined by a tribunal or other independent arbiter.
 An advantage of such an arbiter is that it prevents a party from prematurely and perhaps wrongfully suspending or terminating its own obligations due to another's an alleged material breach.